-The example above retrieves the planetary radius (at a base pressures of 100,000 Pa), the temperature of the isothermal atmosphere, and the metallicity.
+The example above retrieves the planetary radius (at a reference pressure of 100,000 Pa), the temperature of the isothermal atmosphere, and the metallicity.
 Other parameters you can retrieve for are the stellar radius, the planetary mass, C/O ratio, the cloudtop pressure, the scattering factor, the scattering slope, and the error multiple-which multiplies all errors by a constant.
-We recommend either fixing the stellar radius and planetary mass to the measured values, or only allowing them to vary 2 standard deviations aw
+We recommend either fixing the stellar radius and planetary mass to the measured values, or setting Gaussian priors on them to account for measurement errors.